Oksenoyt/RoutineTasks_MVC/README.md

 # RoutineTasks_MVC - project closed
 ________________________________________
+(the project was closed due to choosing an incorrect architecture)

 On the current stage of the project, the following features have been implemented:
 - To create a task with parameters